edwinyung/MMORPG/README.md

 Feature List:
 Character selection screen: 1) Mage and 2) Warrior.
+Mage and Warrior have separate models and animations.
 Mage can cast ranged spells and projectiles
 Warrior swings a sword to deal damage.
 Enemies walk around, and when character is within gaze, they will move to character.